Mentorship Programme FAQs

 The Mentorship Programme is designed to link applicants (trainees or dermatologist career switchers now wishing to focus on global health) who either live or work in resource-limited settings with experienced global health dermatology expert Mentors, for a year-long Mentee-Mentor relationship.
 It is hoped (COVID dependent) that the experience will also involve a face-to-face placement in a location of the Mentor and Mentee’s choice.
 The Programme will provide Mentees with opportunities to develop their skills within global health dermatology, including how to write a research paper, communication skills, how to write a peer review, setting up global health programmes and initiatives, and learning how to build a career incorporating global and/or community health.

 Mentees are selected through a competitive application process.
-It is anticipated that 5 mentees will be selected in the first year of the program.
+It is anticipated that 10 mentees will be selected in the program.

 What is a Mentee?